clemdelrevo/analyses_RC/README.md

 # analyses_RC

-The goal of analyses_RC is to produce same outputs between Reunion and Mayotte islands reef check surveys, transparent and reproducible results.
+The goal of analyses_RC is to standardize results of Reek Check survey through years on Mayotte island.
+We have adopted a transparent and reproducible approach by creating an analysis workflow.

 ## Installation